Does this sound familiar?

 While rare, there is a small group of enterprise organizations who prefer a Java solution like Adobe Experience Manager.
 There are also PHP solutions like WordPress and Drupal.

-Before making a final decision on any CMS platform, make sure it has the flexibility you need to integrate your custom and third-party applications.
+Before making a final decision on any DXP, make sure it has the flexibility you need to integrate your custom and third-party applications.
 Does it support your existing technologies and ALL the new ones you’re considering?

 8. How important is customization?

 We’re going to guess a lot.
-Most organizations require at least some level of customization from their content management platform.
+Most organizations require at least some level of customization from their digital experience platform.

 Headless systems like Sitecore or Optimizely, on the other hand, decouple the frontend from the backend, so it’s easy for your developers to make customizations and grab information from any data source.
 Because they’re designed from the ground up to be flexible, you can enjoy a faster time-to-implementation.
 You can also enjoy more security and stability, along with a shorter QA process, anytime you make an update.